Ramy-Badr-Ahmed/Merkle-DAG-Matlab/README.md

 > [IPFS Link](https://docs.ipfs.tech/concepts/merkle-dag/)

-### Features
+### Overview

-- Build Merkle-DAG: Construct a Merkle-DAG manually or from data blocks.
+- Construct a Merkle-DAG manually or from data blocks.
-- Traversal and Verification: Traverse the structure and verify the integrity of data blocks.
+- Traverse the graph structure and verify the integrity of data blocks.
-- Flexible Hash Algorithms: Ability to choose and change hash algorithms for computing node hashes.
+- Multiple hash algorithms for computing node hashes.

     Supported algorithms from Java Security (via MATLAB)
     ```matlab